 Martin has always been a staunch advocate of the Social Model of disability.
-He retired from Brunel at the end of 2014 and now works as a Disability Consultant. he is also a trustee with Disability Rights UK and with a large local association of disable people (DASH) in Hillingdon.
-Martin also carried out quality assurance proof reading of needs assessment reports.
-He was a member of Skill’s Council and their HE working party and joined NADP at the starting of NADO in 2000.
-He has been an external examiner and also worked on HEFCE and ECU projects on inclusive teaching and on disabled students’ participation.
+He retired from Brunel at the end of 2014 and now works as an Independent.
+He carries out Quality Assurance Proof Reading of DSA Needs Assessment Reports and works on Access Audits.
+He is also a Trustee with Disability Rights UK (DRUK) and with a large local association of disabled people (DASH) in Hillingdon.
+He was a member of Skill’s Council and their HE Working Party.
+He has been an external examiner and worked on HEFCE and ECU projects on inclusive teaching and on disabled students’ participation.